 Panini & Donruss

 While these sets may make some of the most valuable football cards, Topps and Bowman run the show in baseball.
-Which means, these are both great sets to dive into if you’re looking for a mid to low range purchase.
+Meaning these are both great sets to dive into if you’re looking for a mid to low-range purchase.
 Look for plenty of parallels and refractors and keep your fingers crossed for some cool throwbacks while you’re at it!

 Question of the day: Who on this list will have the best season in 2021?
 It’ll certainly be close, but we have a feeling Juan Soto will rise above the steep competition!